jonathandmoore/gbm_evo/README.md

 **merge_segmentation_models.R** merges segmentation models across accessions to identify the broadly methylatable gene body space in Arabidopsis.
 A wide range of parameter and sensitivity options are implemented.

+**met1_vs_col0.R** generates comparisons of bisulphite-seq and H3K9me2 chipseq data for met1 vs. Col-0.

+**boxcox_eQTLs.R** applies boxcox transform to gbM and teM eQTLs for association analysis of trans-acting factors.